VegaDeftwing/OpGuidesHugoSrc/content/posts/Timelapse.md

 Then, to trigger the script I have a systemd timer and service setup.

-I have the timer and service files named fifteen.timer and fifteen.service respectively, and the script above is named fifteen.sh and is stored in `~/.config/fifteen.sh` This is so that I can add extra things do do on fifteen minute intervals if needed super easily.
+I have the timer and service files named fifteen.timer and fifteen.service respectively, and the script above is named fifteen.sh and is stored in `~/.config/fifteen.sh` This is so that I can add extra things do on fifteen minute intervals if needed super easily.
 I also have an hourly.sh with a similar setup.

 **fifteen.service**